d1sna/product-scanner/readme.md

 `docker compose up -d`

-Change .env file if you have your own mongodb connection string
+Change .env file if you have your own mongodb connection string or s3 cloud

 Copy your local ip to capacitor.config.ts => server => url